zsnmwy/crane/docs/tutorials/using-qos-ensurance.md

       localCacheTTLSeconds: 60
   objectiveEnsurances:
   - name: "cpu-usage"
-    avoidanceThreshold: 2     # We consider the rule is triggered, when the threshold reached continued so many times
-    restoreThreshold: 2    # We consider the rule is restored, when the threshold not reached continued so many times
+    avoidanceThreshold: 2 #(1)
+    restoreThreshold: 2 #(2)
-    actionName: "disablescheduling" # Name of AvoidanceAction which be associated
+    actionName: "disablescheduling" #(3)
-    strategy: "None"  # Strategy for the action, you can set it "Preview" to not perform actually
+    strategy: "None" #(4)
     metricRule:
-      name: "cpu_total_usage" # Name of metric
+      name: "cpu_total_usage" #(5)
-      value: 4000   # Threshold of metric
+      value: 4000 #(6)
 ```

+1. We consider the rule is triggered, when the threshold reached continued so many times
+2. We consider the rule is restored, when the threshold not reached continued so many times
+3. Name of AvoidanceAction which be associated
+4. Strategy for the action, you can set it "Preview" to not perform actually
+5. Name of metric
+6. Threshold of metric

 Please check the video to learn more about the scheduling disable actions.